How to close a tender pitch

 Don’t try and prove how wonderful you are.
 Prove how you will meet your customer’s needs.
 Explain what you see as the problem, exactly how you will solve it and the benefits they will see.

-It’s important for your potential customers to understand who they would be working with, but keep the client at the centre of the discussion.
+It’s important for your potential customers to understand who they would be working with, but keep the client at the center of the discussion.

 You also need to be professional in your timekeeping and management.
 It’s vital to finish on time and summarise your bid before you close for questions.
 Give a quick overview of the key points of your proposition and make it clear why your idea is the right choice.